bioinformatics-ca/bioinformatics-ca.github.io/resources/R_Tutorial.md

 ##### Working directory <a id="work"></a>

 To locate a file in a computer, one has to specify the *filename* and the directory in which the file is stored; this is sometimes called the *path* of the file.
-The "working directory" for **R** is either the direcory in which the **R**-program has been installed, or some other directory, as initialized by a startup script.
+The "working directory" for **R** is either the directory in which the **R**-program has been installed, or some other directory, as initialized by a startup script.
 You can execute the command <code>getwd()</code> to list what the "Working Directory" is currently set to:

 ```r
 > getwd()